twiddlingbits/twr-wasm/readme.md

 # Tiny Web Assembly Runtime
 tiny-wasm-runtime allows you to run C/C++ code in a web browser.
 Legacy code,  libraries, full applications, or single functions can be integrated with Javascript.

-The first library for using C/C++ code with Web Assembly was emscripten.   emscripten is much more full featured than tiny-wasm-runtime, but also much  more complex.
-You might prefer tiny-wasm-runtime if you want a simpler, easier to understand runtime.
-If you don't need all the features of emscripten.
-Or if you prefer tiny-wasm-runtime's method of JavaScript integration.
+tiny-wasm-runtime is "tiny" compared to other options, but has what is needed for many use cases, and is simple, and easy to understand.
+You might also prefer tiny-wasm-runtime's method of JavaScript integration.

 # Hello World
 Here is the simplest tiny-wasm-runtime example.